userflux/browser-js-react/README.md

     -   `trackSession` - A boolean indicating whether or not to track sessions with an unique identifier.
 Defaults to `true`
     -   `customQueryParamsToCollect` - An array of strings used to define which custom query parameters to auto collect and include in event properties.
 Defaults to none.
     -   `disableUserIdStorage` - A boolean indicating whether or not to store the provided user id in storage.
 Defaults to `false`
+    -   `blockCommonBots` - A boolean indicating whether or not to block common bots from being tracked.
+Defaults to `true`

 ## 3. Tracking events